By FOIA Research

 As of 1957, the VVF was affiliated with the Asian Peoples' Anti-Communist League (APACL), which later turned into the World Anti-Communist League (WACL).17

-With the fundamental political changes that came with Willy Brandt's Ostpolitik, the VFF ceased its activities 1970.9
+With the fundamental political changes that came with Willy Brandt's Ostpolitik, the VFF ceased its activities in 1970.9

 Bibliography